ccoutant/dwarf-locations/chapter2-diffs.md

 entries are understood to provide DWARF expressions that produce values rather than location descriptions.

-*The DWARF expressions in value list entries, being expressions and not location descriptions, may not contain any of the DWARF operations described in Section {locationdescriptions}.*
+*The DWARF expressions in value list entries, <span class="del">being expressions and</span> not <span class="add">being</span> location descriptions, may not contain any of the DWARF operations described in Section {locationdescriptions}.*

+[ttye: They can contain operations from Section {locationdescriptions}, is just that the final result of the expression must be a value, or convertable to a value.]

 The address ranges defined by the bounded expressions of a value list may overlap.
 When they do, the meaning is undefined